IMD business school for management and leadership courses

 While no one is making enormous profits selling EVs yet, the barriers to entry are collapsing, and a century-old stable industry has now turned into a Wild West, its profit pool largely destroyed.
 This could potentially be seen as bad news for giants like BMW and Ford.

-For the first time, it’s very easy to build a car.
+For the first time, it’s easy to build a car.
 EV’s, unlike internal combustion engine vehicles, come with simple product architecture and standard components.
 While they offer greater acceleration, they require no oil change.

 Using AI to fight back